 Their flesh is bright yellow and their flavor is rich and nutty.
 In case you’re interested in having your own avocado tree, the Brogdon variety grows very well in containers, as long as you’re able to provide an adequate sized pot for root development and a lot of sunlight!

-This variety is a cross between Mexican and Guatemalan families and is mostly grown in Israel, its birthplace.
-Ettinger avocados are similar to Fuerte avocados – pear-shaped with smooth, thin, bright green skin, which does not peel easily.
-The Ettinger variety has a slight flavor and low oil content.
-These avocados contain a large seed, which makes ¼ of the fruit’s weight.
-Ettinger avocados are available mid-fall through early winter.
+This variety, a cross between Mexican and Guatemalan families, is predominantly grown in its birthplace, Israel.
+The Ettinger avocados bear a striking resemblance to Fuerte avocados – they are pear-shaped with a smooth, thin, bright green skin that does not peel easily.
+The Ettinger variety is known for its subtle flavor and low oil content.
+These avocados contain a large seed, which accounts for ¼ of the fruit’s weight.
+Ettinger avocados are available from mid-fall through early winter.

 Born from a Mexican and Guatemalan cross, and original from Mexico, the Fuerte avocado is a medium-sized fruit and has an elongated and pear-like shape.
 It has a smooth, thin, deep green colored skin with some dark speckling.
 Its flesh is dense, yellow, and slightly oily.
 It has a rich and creamy flavor with a hint of hazelnuts.
 Fuerte avocados are available from December through February.

 Originating in Florida, Monroe avocados have Guatemalan and West Indian heritage.
 They are one of the largest varieties.
 These avocados are round-shaped, their green skin is glossy and rough, and the flesh is barely watery.
 The fruit matures between December and January.